-Sheep and Goat inventory (via RADAR) was chosen to represent the sheep and goat data as this has the most inclusive coverage on holdings across GB.
+The Sheep and Goat inventory was chosen to represent the sheep and goat data as this has the most inclusive coverage on holdings across GB.
 This dataset records the number of sheep and goats kept on all registered individual premises.
-The inventory data is collected once a year (1st December for England and Scotland, and 1st January for Wales) by means of a questionnaire which is sent to every registered sheep and goat holding in GB, and, for England, additional holdings recorded in the Animal Reporting and Movement Service (ARAMS) and in Sam (APHA customer database).
+The inventory data are collected once a year (1st December for England and Scotland, and 1st January for Wales) by means of a questionnaire which is sent to every registered sheep and goat holding in GB, and, for England, additional holdings recorded in the Animal Reporting and Movement Service (ARAMS) and in Sam (APHA customer database).
 This gives a winter count of the population.
-For the winter 2021/22 inventory there was a response rate of 75.5% for Scotland, 78.6% for England, and 77.8% for Wales.
+For the winter 2022/23 inventory there was a response rate of 80.4% for Scotland, 75.8% for England, and 78.7% for Wales.

-Category [definition] Quality description Relevance of data Spatial coverage: The data cover GB (England, Scotland and Wales). data meets user needs in terms of currency, Temporal coverage: The data presented are for December 1 st 2021 (England and Scotland) and January 1 st 2022 (Wales).
-The data were accessed in September 2022. geographical coverage, content and detail] Key data items available: The dataset includes species (sheep or goat) and number of animals on holding, purpose of holding, CPH, name and address of keeper/holding.
+Category [definition] Quality description Relevance of data Spatial coverage: The data cover GB (England, Scotland and Wales). [degree to which data meets user Temporal coverage: The data presented are for December 1 st needs in terms of 2022 (England and Scotland) and January 1st 2023 (Wales).
+The currency, data were accessed in August 2023. geographical coverage, content and detail] Key data items available: The dataset includes species (sheep or goat) and number of animals on holding, purpose of holding, CPH, name and address of keeper/holding.